 It is no secret that it is easier to keep a rabbit in a house than, for example, a dog or a cat.
 Although the animal is quite susceptible, it is smaller in size, unpretentious to food.
 However, even such small animals can become seriously ill.
-This is often due to improper care or conditions of detention, but not always.
-Consider the main diseases of rabbits, in order, as they say, to know “the enemy in the face.”
+It is often due to improper care or conditions of detention, but not always.
+Consider the primary diseases of rabbits, in order, as they say, to know “the enemy in the face.”
 We pay special attention to their treatment.

 When the first symptoms of malaise, as well as changes in the behavior of the animal, it must be immediately shown to the veterinarian.
 Often, dangerous and complex diseases manifest themselves immediately, but just as quickly and affect the entire body.

 Infectious diseases do not often affect rabbits as, for example, their economic relatives.
-Firstly, domestic animals practically do not come into contact with their own kindred relatives.
+Firstly, domestic animals practically do not come into contact with their kindred relatives.
 Secondly, they are at home, not on the street, and thirdly, cleaning and cleaning of litter is more often carried out in cages of pets.
 But even here, dangerous viruses and microbes can trap a tiny animal.
 They can be brought from the street on clothes or in the hands of people, and can also be transmitted through insects, with food or water.

 Stomatitis is a common disease of both ordinary and rabbits.
-At the same time, it is often in pets that it is much more difficult, since in the process of breeding they do not form innate immunity.
+At the same time, it is often in pets that it is much more difficult since, in the process of breeding, they do not form innate immunity.
 It is important to immediately identify the symptoms of indisposition and show the animal to the nearest veterinary clinic.

 - whitish plaque on the tongue and on the mucous membrane of the mouth, possible sores;